 In the case when multiple devices are connected to a single port and NetCrunch can't access switch or router data, the program draws a static map without traffic data and port information.

 This often happens when we discover non-manageable software switches.

-@@img:port-map.png Port Map
+@@img:static-port-map.png Static Port Map

 Layer 2, also known as the Data Link Layer, is the second level in the seven-layer OSI reference model for network protocol design.
 Layer 2 is equivalent to the link layer (the lowest layer) in the TCP/IP network model.
 Layer 2 is the network layer used to transfer data between adjacent network nodes in a wide area network or between nodes on the same local area network.

-In a typical LAN, all hosts are connected to single central device.
+In a typical LAN, all hosts are connected to a single central device.
 In the past, the central device was usually a hub.
 But hubs had many disadvantages, such as not being aware of traffic that passes through them, creating one large collision domain, etc. To overcome some of the problems with hubs, bridges have been created.
 They were better than hubs because they created multiple collision domains, but they had a limited number of ports.
-Finally, a switches have been created and are still widely used today.
+Finally, switches have been created and are still widely used today.

-Switches have more ports than bridges, can inspect incoming traffic and make forwarding decisions accordingly.
+Switches have more ports than bridges, can inspect incoming traffic, and make forwarding decisions accordingly.
 Each port on a switch is a separate collision domain.